What changed energy markets in the 2010s?

 2. Intensifying geopolitical tension

 Emboldened by the prospect of energy self-sufficiency, the US flexed its muscles across a wide range of foreign policy issues affecting energy markets – especially after the 2016 election.
-First, in 2014, the US (with the EU) imposed sanctions on Russia following the invasion of Crimea.
+First, in 2014, the US (with the EU) imposed sanctions on Russia following the conflict in Crimea.
 Second, in 2017, President Trump announced the US exit from the Paris Agreement of 2015, spurning the global climate change deal that needs both multi-lateral co-operation and leadership from the world’s biggest economy to succeed.
 Third, the US trade dispute with China beginning in 2018 led to slower global economic growth and energy demand.
 Fourth, that same year, the US pulled out of the Iran nuclear agreement.

 Global liquids supply outages – a blunt measure of geopolitical tension – rose exponentially from under 1 million b/d in 2010 to over 5 million b/d by 2019, 5% of demand.
 Some 2 million b/d is directly due to US export sanctions on Iran and Venezuela imposed in the last three years.